-General - This Plan was initially adopted in 2000 and amended and restated effective January 1, 2009.
+General - The Plan was initially adopted in 2000 and amended and restated effective January 1, 2022.
 The Plan is a defined contribution plan covering all U.S. salaried and hourly employees of Louisiana-Pacific Corporation (the "Company" or "LP"), except those members of a collective bargaining unit, certain temporary or leased employees, and nonresident aliens who receive no U.S. source income.
 The Plan is designed to comply with applicable provisions of the Internal Revenue Code (the "IRC") and the Employee Retirement Income Security Act of 1974 ("ERISA") as amended.
 Any employee noted above may become a participant immediately upon hire.
 The Plan is administered by an administrative committee (the "Plan Administrator") comprised of a minimum of three members appointed by LP.

 Contributions - Contributions to the Plan include (i) compensation reduction contributions authorized by participants, (ii) non-discretionary matching contributions made by LP, (iii) discretionary profit-sharing contributions made by LP, and (iv) participant rollovers from other qualified plans or conduit Individual Retirement Arrangements.
-Participant salary reduction contributions are subject to certain IRC limitations.

-Participants may elect to contribute a pre-tax and/or Roth percentage of their compensation to the Plan each year, subject to limitations, as defined in the plan document and set by the IRC.
+Participants may elect to contribute a pre-tax and/or Roth percentage of their compensation to the Plan each year, subject to limitations, as defined in the Plan document and set by the IRC.
 Pre-tax contributions are excluded from the participant's taxable income for federal income tax purposes until received as a withdrawal or distribution from the Plan.
 The Plan includes an auto-enrollment provision whereby all newly eligible employees are automatically enrolled in the Plan unless they affirmatively elect not to participate in the Plan or elect a different percentage for their contribution.
 Automatically enrolled participants have their deferral rate set at 6% of eligible compensation and their contributions invested in an age-appropriate target fund until changed by the participant.
-Participants who have attained age 50 before the end of the plan year are eligible to make catch-up contributions.
+Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.

 LP matches contributions at 100% of the first 4% and 50% of the next 2% of eligible compensation deferred.
 LP can also make a discretionary profit sharing contribution.
-There were no discretionary profit-sharing contributions in 2019, and contributions in 2018 were \$5,965.
+During the year ended December 31, 2022 and 2021, discretionary profit-sharing contributions were \$10,720 and \$10,647, respectively.
 Participants may direct the investment of their contributions and the employer contributions into various investment options offered by the Plan.
-Participants must be employed on the last day of the Plan year to receive profit-sharing contributions
+Participants must be employed on the last day of the Plan year to receive profit-sharing contributions.